-Black Oak Casino takes very seriously the issue of responsible gaming.
-We encourage all Guests to enjoy themselves and have fun by staying within their limits and budgets.
+Black Oak Casino Resort takes the issue of responsible gaming very seriously.
+We encourage all guests to enjoy themselves and have fun by staying within their limits and budgets.
 The information and contacts listed on this page are for the purpose of understanding responsible gaming and to assist you in seeking help if you feel you may have a gambling problem.
 We encourage you to contact one of the listed organizations today.

 Recognizing the problem

 It is widely believed that 1-2% of all gamblers are compulsive and that most experience varying degrees of depression.
 Participating in games of chance becomes a self-medicating distraction, providing only temporary relief from the underlying problems associated with this type of compulsive behavior.

 How do you know if you have a gambling problem?